"Not in My Backyard": LLMs Uncover Online and Offline Social Biases Against Homelessness: Acknowledgments

 \section{Acknowledgments}

-This project is a collaborative effort involving the City of South Bend, the University of Notre Dame Center for Social Concerns, local non-profits, and Dr. Margaret Pfeil, co-founder of a local non-profit called Motels4Now that provides housing for PEH.We also thank the University of Notre Dame for the Strategic Framework Grant that makes this work possible.
-Finally, we thank Emory Smith and Lina McKimson who have worked with the Lucy Family Institute for Data \& Society.
+This project is a collaborative effort involving the City of South Bend, the University of Notre Dame Center for Social Concerns, and local non-profits.
+We would like to thank Dr. Margaret Pfeil, co-founder of Motels4Now, a local non-profit that provides housing for PEH, for her guidance in this project.
+Additionally, Marshall Smith, who works at Broadway Christian Parish and the City of South Bend, provided great support throughout this process.
+We also thank the University of Notre Dame for the Strategic Framework Grant that makes this work possible.
+Finally, we thank Emory Smith and Lina McKimson, who have worked with the Lucy Family Institute for Data \& Society.